 Instruction to TGah Editor: Change the two paragraphs below in this subclause as follows:

 If present, the DA field of the Dynamic A-MSDU subframe header contains the destination address of the MSDU.
-When the DA field is not present, the DA of the MSDU is stored at the recipient of the frame or, if a DA is not stored at the recipient of the frame, the DA is equal to the A3 field (if present in the header of the MPDU that carries the Dynamic A-MSDU subframe), or, if an A3 field is not present in the short MAC header of the MPDU that carries the Dynamic A-MSDU subframe, the DA is equal to the address identified by the A1 field of the short MAC header of the MPDU that carries the Dynamic A-MSDU subframe.
+When the DA field is not present, the DA of the MSDU is equal to the A3 stored at the recipient of the frame (as described in 9.40a (Header Compression procedure)) or, if an A3 is not stored at the recipient of the frame then the DA is equal to the A3 field (if present in the header of the MPDU that carries the Dynamic A-MSDU subframe), or, if also an A3 field is not present in the short MAC header of the MPDU that carries the Dynamic A-MSDU subframe thenthe DA is equal to the address identified by the A1 field of the short MAC header of the MPDU that carries the Dynamic A-MSDU subframe.

 If present, the SA field of the Dynamic A-MSDU subframe header contains the source address of the MSDU.
-When the SA field is not present in a Dynamic A-MSDU subframe, the SA is either stored at the recipient of the frame or, if an SA is not stored at the recipient of the frame the SA is equal to the A4 field (if present in the short MAC header of the MPDU that carries the Dynamic A-MSDU subframe), or, if an A4 field is not present in the short MAC header of the MPDU that carries the Dynamic A-MSDU subframe, the SA is equal to the address identified by the A2 field of the short MAC header of the MPDU that carries the Dynamic A-MSDU subframe.
+When the SA field is not present in a Dynamic A-MSDU subframe, the SA is equal to the A4 stored at the recipient of the frame as described in 9.40a (Header Compression procedure)) or, if anA4 is not stored at the recipient of the frame then the SA is equal to the A4 field (if present in the short MAC header of the MPDU that carries the Dynamic A-MSDU subframe), or, if also an A4 field is not present in the short MAC header of the MPDU that carries the Dynamic A-MSDU subframe then the SA is equal to the address identified by the A2 field of the short MAC header of the MPDU that carries the Dynamic A-MSDU subframe.

 Instruction to TGah Editor: Add the following subclause (@REVmc D2.0):